YOUR STORY IS THEIR WEAKNESS

 In Person

-• ⛔ If your voice breaks, let it.
-That's real.
+• If your voice breaks, let it.
+That is real.

 Written Submission